ericlu5988/gas-module-arduino/README.md

 ### Installation

-1. Clone this repository and open the .ino file using Arduino IDE
+1. Clone this repository and open the GasDetect_Arduino.ino file using the Arduino IDE
-2. Ensure dependencies are met
+2. Before compiling the code, ensure that all dependencies are met (below)
-3. Compile and Run
+3. Compile and upload the code to your Arduino board

 ### Dependencies